misterk72/routine/DEVLOG.md

   - Fixed Toolbar setup in MainActivity to avoid conflicts with NoActionBar theme
 - Successfully tested app on Pixel 7a device
 - Pushed all changes to GitHub

+### April 4, 2025
+- Localized the entire application into French
+  - Translated all UI elements, including buttons, labels, error messages, and notifications
+  - Created French string resources in values-fr/strings.xml
+  - Updated HealthTrackerApp.kt to use French as the default language
+  - Ensured all metric displays (weight, waist) use localized formats
+- Simplified the application by removing features
+  - Removed dark mode option from settings
+  - Removed notifications functionality
+  - Removed associated UI elements, code, and string resources
+- Refactored settings screen
+  - Removed appearance section entirely
+  - Streamlined the settings interface
+- Tested all changes on Pixel 7a device